Authors: Jerome C. Wegley and Jeffery D. Scibetta

 Power of attorney designations and planning through the use of powers of attorney are always important, but they are all the more so in the context of a remarriage, because of the potentially conflicting interests of a new spouse and the children from a previous marriage.

 Selecting an Agent.
-Whom an individual selects as his or her “agent” (designee under a power of attorney) is often the most important decision an individual makes in executing a power of attorney.
+Whom an individual selects as their “agent” (designee under a power of attorney) is often the most important decision an individual makes in executing a power of attorney.
 However, it becomes an especially nuanced decision when an individual has both a new spouse and children from a former marriage.
-For example, does the individual designate his or her new spouse as agent?
+For example, does the individual designate their new spouse as agent?
 Or should the agent(s) instead be one or more of the children from the previous marriage?
 What about designating the new spouse and one of the children to act jointly?

 Other Issues Related to Powers of Attorney.
 Although selecting the right person(s) as agent(s) is critically important, it is certainly not the only difficult question to be addressed in connection with a blended family.
 Other issues include: